Practice Essentials

 Relevant Anatomy

-The cerebellopontine angle is a space filled with spinal fluid.
+The cerebellopontine angle is a space filled with cerebrospinal fluid.
 It has the brain stem as its medial boundary, the cerebellum as its roof and posterior boundary, and the posterior surface of the temporal bone as its lateral boundary.
 The floor of the cerebellopontine angle is formed by the lower cranial nerves (IX-XI) and their surrounding arachnoid investments.
 The flocculus of the cerebellum may lie within the cerebellopontine angle and may be closely associated with cranial nerves VIII and VII as they cross the cerebellopontine angle to enter the internal auditory canal.

 The facial nerve arises 2-3 mm anterior to the root entry zone of the vestibulocochlear nerve.
 The foramen of Luschka (ie, the opening of the lateral recess of the fourth ventricle) is located just inferior and posterior to the root entry zones of the facial and vestibulocochlear nerve.
 A tuft of choroid plexus can frequently be observed extruding from it.
 Inferior and a bit anterior to the foramen of Luschka is the olive, and just posterior to the olive lie the rootlets of origin for cranial nerves IX, X, and XI.
 The hypoglossal nerve exits the brain stem through a series of small rootlets anterior to the olive.